chrisinoakland/chrisinoakland.github.io/_posts/2020-12-06-project-1-titanic-crew-member-survival-data.md

 _How do you feel about salvaging artifacts from Titanic?_

 I am torn.
-One one hand I would love to see parts and artifacts of what is left of the ship in a museum, yet, it is truly a gravesite.
+On one hand I would love to see parts and artifacts of what is left of the ship in a museum, yet, it is truly a gravesite.
 Perhaps the best answer is articulate photography and videography and that can be good enough.